 That takes you to another screen where you can choose to use an existing quiz template or create from scratch.
 I chose a template, because it seemed the easiest way to get started.

-Next, choose your industry. (there were 22 to choose from at the time of writing).
-Once your selection is highlighted, choose your quiz type.
+Next, choose your template category (there were 55 to choose from at the time of writing).
+You can select multiple categories to explore.

 Step 3: Pick a Template